Penalty fines for missing school

 - your child persistently arrives late for school after the register is closed

-We recommend contacting the school to find out their own attendance policies.
+You should contact the school to find out their attendance policies.

 Read our school attendance guidance for more information about absences from school.